 RESOLVED, As allowed by Planning Commission By-laws and Rules of Procedure Article X, the Troy Planning Commission hereby TEMPORARILY SUSPENDS AND ALLOWS two methods of receiving Public Comment for virtual meetings.
 Public comments can be submitted for the Planning Commission meeting by sending an email to: planning@troymi.gov.
 Emails received prior to 4:00 pm on the day of the Planning Commission meeting, will be read at the meeting and made part of the public record.
 Public comments can also be submitted by calling the following phone number and leaving a voicemail message: (248) 524-1305.
-Recorded voicemail messages received prior to 4:00 pm on the day of the Planning.
-For emails and recorded messages received after the deadline, reasonable efforts will be made to read emails and play recorded messages received during the meeting.
-Email and voicemail public comments will be limited to three minutes each.
+Recorded voicemail messages received prior to 4:00 pm on the day of the Planning Commission meeting will be played at the meeting.
+For emails and recorded messages received after the deadline, reasonable efforts will be